 Beginning when you select this path at 2nd level, once per day, you can focus your ki to burst into sudden action.
-This lets you move first for that combat.
+This lets you move first for that encounter.

-Beginning at 2nd levei, you can master a particular elemental spell: earth (wood and metal), fire, water (blood), and air.
+Beginning at 2nd level, you can master a particular elemental spell: earth (wood and metal), fire, water (blood), and air.
 When you learn all the spells of a single element up to the highest level of spells you can cast, you are considered a master of that element.
-Thereafter, whenever you casts a spell of that element, the saving throw DC is increased by 1, and you get advantage on saving throws against spells of that element.
+Thereafter, whenever you cast a spell of that element, the saving throw DC is increased by 1, and you get advantage on saving throws against spells of that element.
 Note that when you gain the ability to cast higher-level spells, you lose your mastery until you learn all the spells of that element at the new spell level.
-Certain spells on the wu jen spell list are designated “All”; this means they belong to all elemental groups, and a wu jen must learn these spells in order to achieve mastery of any element.
+Certain spells on the wu-jen spell list are designated “All”; this means they belong to all elemental groups, and a wu-jen must learn these spells in order to achieve mastery of any element.
 Cantrips are not included as a prerequisite for elemental mastery.

 An updated spell list can be found here.

-Starting at 6th level, you gain your second ki power—the ability to summon massive magical energies.
-This allows you to cast any one spell that is three or more levels lower than your current level, at maximum effect.
-The spell automatically has maximum range (if desired), duration, and effect.
+Starting at 6th level, you gain your second ki power — the ability to summon massive magical energies.
+This allows you to cast any one spell that is three or more spell levels lower than your highest spell level you are capable of casting with maximum effect.
+The spell automatically has all its variables maximised (if desired).
 The first time you do so, you suffer no adverse effect.
 If you use this feature again before you finish a long rest, you take 2d12 necrotic damage for each level of the spell, immediately after you cast it.
-Each time you use this feature again before finishing a long rest, the necrotic damage per spelllevel increases by 1d12.
-This damage ignores resistance and immunity.
+Each time you use this feature again before finishing a long rest, the necrotic damage per spell level increases by 1d12.
+This damage ignores resistances and immunity.

 Beginning at 10th leveI, you can add your Intelligence modifier to the damage roll of any spell you have mastered with the Elemental Mastery special ability.

-Oncer per day starting at 14th levei, you can make a melee attack using your spell attack bonus to bestow 1d6 levels of exhaustion on a target.
-You gains 5 temporary hit points for each level of exhaustion you bestow.
+Once per day starting at 14th level, you can make a melee attack using your spell attack bonus to bestow 1d6 levels of exhaustion on a target.
+You gain 5 temporary hit points for each level of exhaustion you bestow.
 If the target gains six levels of exhaustion it is entitled to an Intelligence saving throw to reduce it to five levels otherwise it dies.